Vaccinations

 • Diphtheria/Tetanus, Polio, Typhoid, and Hepatitis vaccinations are all available free of charge.

 • Meningitis A&C or ACWY, Hepatitis B, and Rabies vaccinations are chargeable (see fees for private services).
 Certificates are included.
-Please note at present we are unable to administer the yellow fever vaccination.

 • The Japanese B Encephalitis vaccine is only available privately from Masta.